Stabilize Video — Smooth Shaky Footage Free, In Your Browser

 Drop your clip

 MP4, MOV or WebM.
-It stays in your browser — nothing is uploaded.
+It's handled right in your browser.
 Clips up to about two minutes work best.

 - 2